telenaco/HapticWhril/README.md

 <script type="text/javascript" id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>

+In this page you can find all the required files and code to build a gyroscope haptic device.

-# 3D model available to donwload
+You can download a full 3D model ready to print from the fusion website:

 <div style="text-align:center;">
 <iframe width="800" height="450" src="https://myhub.autodesk360.com/ue2901c7f/g/shares/SHd38bfQT1fb47330c99796b3271601d0da5" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-# HapticWhirl - Solving the Forward and Inverse Kinematics
+# Understanding the theory

 If you are new to gyroscopes, this video will help you understand the output torques from a gyroscope.